-Protocol 4 - Procedure for the management and archiving of accounting documentation

-- keep and store accounting records that are obligatory for income and value added taxes appropriately, as set out in the Procedure Manual - Administration & Finance -6.
-Obligatory books and registers; - ensure compliance with the legal requirements for direct and indirect taxes concerning the terms and conditions of storing accounting and fiscal documentation; - adopt a transparent, effective and efficient filing system for accounting and fiscal documents; - include truthful and accurate information, with relative communications, about the place where accounting records are kept and stored; - set up a mechanism to control and monitor the transfer of documentation to a remote archiving system and/or destruction of the same, permitted only after the expiry of the time limits for a tax assessment.
+Protocol 4 - Procedure for the management and archiving of accounting documentation Operational Management The following protocols must be complied with: keep and store accounting records that are obligatory for income and value added taxes appropriately, as set out in the Procedure Manual - Administration & Finance - 6.
+Obligatory books and registers; ensure compliance with the legal requirements for direct and ensure compliance with the legal requirements for direct and indirect taxes concerning the terms and conditions of storing accounting and fiscal documentation; adopt a transparent, effective and efficient filing system for accounting and fiscal documents; include truthful and accurate information, with relative communications, about the place where accounting records are kept and stored; set up a mechanism to control and monitor the transfer of documentation to a remote archiving system and/or destruction of the same, permitted only after the expiry of the time limits for a tax assessment.

-Protocol 5 - Management of corporate operations Operational Management With reference to this sensitive area, please refer to the protocols contemplated for Protocol 2 - Corporate crimes, and Protocol 5 - Crimes of money laundering, receiving stolen goods/money, self-laundering, with reference to the same sensitive area.
+Protocol 5 - Management of corporate operations Operational Management With reference to this sensitive area, please refer to the protocols contemplated for Protocol 2 - Corporate crimes, and Protocol 5 - Crimes of money laundering, receiving stolen goods/money, self- laundering, with reference to the same sensitive area.
 Furthermore, in all operations, it is necessary to analyse, with the assistance of a third part consultant, any profile where there is potentially tax avoidance concerning the transactions to be set in place.